 He says he is using me to tell his story, I tell him that I am using him to produce a film.
 We trade and everyone gets what they want.
 I respect him, and I get his respect (?).
-I have doubt is personal.
+I have doubts about the authenticity, but again this was not enough for him, that it would not be doubt is personal.